WordPress/gutenberg/docs/contributors/code/testing-overview.md

 Every core block is required to have at least one set of fixture files for its main save function and one for each deprecation.
 These fixtures test the parsing and serialization of the block.
 See [the integration tests fixtures readme](https://github.com/wordpress/gutenberg/blob/HEAD/test/integration/fixtures/blocks/README.md) for more information and instructions.

+### Flaky Tests

+A test is considered to be **flaky** when it can pass and fail across multiple retry attempts without any code changes.
+We auto retry failed tests at most **twice** on CI to detect and report them to GitHub issues automatically under the [`[Type] Flaky Test`](https://github.com/WordPress/gutenberg/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22%5BType%5D+Flaky+Test%22) label via [`report-flaky-tests`](https://github.com/WordPress/gutenberg/blob/trunk/.github/report-flaky-tests/index.js) GitHub action.
+Note that a test that failed three times in a row is not counted as a flaky test and will not be reported to an issue.

 ## PHP Testing

 Tests for PHP use [PHPUnit](https://phpunit.de/) as the testing framework.
 If you're using the built-in [local environment](/docs/contributors/code/getting-started-with-code-contribution.md#local-environment), you can run the PHP tests locally using this command: